bomonike/bomonike.github.io/ap-compsci.md

 ## Alternatives

-In order to gain a higher chance for admission into top universities, to have more freedom to take classes, to take more advanced classes sooner, to graduate sooner, to build a more impressive resume for jobs, students in high school can earn college credits while still in high school.
+To gain a higher chance for admission into top universities,<br />
+to have more freedom to take classes,<br />
+to take more advanced classes sooner, <br />
+to graduate sooner,<br />
+to build a more impressive resume for jobs,<br />
+students, while still in high school, can earn college credits:

 1. Take classes on-line at colleges which accept high school students: